psalmond/hwy-spectral-survey/README.md

 in this repository is MIT-licensed; results in `results/` are derived quantities.

+## Use of AI tools

+This work — both the research and this codebase — was carried out by the author in an interactive computational session with AI assistants (Anthropic's Claude: Fable 5 and Opus 4.8).
+The AI assisted with code implementation, numerical experiment design, diagnostics, literature positioning, and drafting, under the author's direction.

+The distinction that matters for trust: the AI was part of the **production process**, not part of the **trust chain** for the results.
+Every numerical claim rests on computation that you can re-run and on gates checked against external ground truth (the validated operator, the HWY profile/eigenpair residuals, the symmetry-eigenvalue identities) — never on a model's assertion.
+The code is conventional Python and is meant to be read, checked, and reproduced; the gate ladder in `docs/REPRODUCE.md` exists precisely so that nothing here has to be taken on faith.
+The author is responsible for the scientific content, the claims, and their verification.
+The mathematical correctness of the derivations has not yet been independently peer-reviewed.

 ## Citation

 See `CITATION.cff`.
 Please also cite Hou–Wang–Yang, arXiv:2509.25116,